-When I started my blog, apart of me was a bit afraid that my blog wouldn’t go anywhere or my idea meant nothing and it could be a waste of time.
+When I started my blog, a part of me was a bit afraid that my blog wouldn’t go anywhere or that my idea meant nothing and it could be a waste of time.
 Do not pay attention to those thoughts, those “what if’s” may block something that could be a great opportunity for you.
 Being nervous about publishing your blog is normal but trust in the process.
 Don’t be afraid to connect and engage with other bloggers.

 Take your time

-These are a list of bloggers whose content I enjoy reading and some who have also provided me with support as well.
+This is a list of bloggers whose content I enjoy reading and some who have also provided me with support as well.
 Make sure you check them out.

 Save for later!